Substra/substra-tests/README.md

 # Run the tests

-The tests can run both on the deployed backend and the mock backend.
+The tests can run both on the remmote backend and the local backend.
 To run the complete test suite on both backend:

 ```bash
 make test
 ```

-# Run the tests on the deployed backend
+# Run the tests on the remote backend

 The network configuration is described in a yaml file.